casper-network/docs/source/docs/casper/workflow/block-explorer.md

 ##  Using a Block Explorer

-You can use a block explorer on the Casper Network to view the blockchain statistics, list of validators, list of blocks executed on the blockchain, list of deploys/transactions, and list of nodes operating on the blockchain.
+You can use a block explorer on a Casper network to view the blockchain statistics, list of validators, list of blocks executed on the blockchain, list of deploys/transactions, and list of nodes operating on the blockchain.

 You can also transfer CSPR tokens, delegate stake or undelegate stake using a block explorer.
 To perform these actions, you must sign in to your account using the Casper Signer.
 The following topics link you to detailed instructions on using a block explorer to access and work with your CSPR tokens: